Trump to host Ramadan dinner

-(CNN)President Donald Trump will host a dinner at the White House this week celebrating the Muslim holy month of Ramadan, according to a Politico report.
+(CNN)President Donald Trump will host a dinner at the White House this week celebrating the Muslim holy month of Ramadan.

-The iftar dinner is scheduled for Wednesday, according to the report, and a guest list was not made available by the White House.
+The iftar is scheduled for Wednesday, according to Politico, which first reported Trump would host the dinner, and a guest list was not made available by the White House.

 The event was not held last year, breaking nearly two decades of tradition by previous Presidents Bill Clinton, George W. Bush, and Barack Obama.